genetic-reverse-engineer/genetic-reverse-engineer.github.io/notes/mit_ocw-7.01.md

 * Free energy == ▲G  (this delta is alt+30 whereas δ is alt+235)
 * Equation
   * `▲G = ▲H - T▲S` where H= enthalpy (total energy), T = temperature, S = entropy (unusuable energy)
-    * Aside: Called ▲G b/c of Josiah Willard Gibbs, known as the `Gibbs equation`
+    * Aside: Called ▲G b/c of Josiah Willard Gibbs; known as the `Gibbs equation`
     * I guess the `T` is in here because temperature corresponds to external energy.
 No energy exists at absolute 0
 * Reaction (R), Products (P)
   * R <-> P